All events have been canceled.

 - BUY TICKETS – $17 general, $15 seniors, alumni, military, faculty, staff, and $10 for students.

-- In 1967 Detroit, Motown music is getting the party started, and Chelle and her brother Lank are making ends meet by turning their basement into an after-hours joint.
+- In 1967 Detroit, Motown music is getting the party started, and black siblings Chelle and Lank are making ends meet by turning their basement into an after-hours joint.
 But when a mysterious white woman finds her way into their lives, the siblings clash over much more than the family business.
 As their pent-up feelings erupt, so does their city, and they find themselves caught in the middle of the ’67 riots.